kevingstewart/acme-aio-lab/acme-aio-readme-tls-alpn-01.md

 - An ACME client sends a request to an ACME provider to "order" a new certificate (ex. www.example.com).
 - The ACME provider sends back a list of supported proof validation options, typically **http-01**, **dns-01**, and **tls-alpn-01**, and the client indicates that it wants to use **tls-alpn-01**.
 - The provider then sends a validation token (ex. _V8HttT5ph9UNpcIM0sF28B7dfFVtdH7P_)
 - The client must now configures the TLS properties of the TLS application to inject the token in the TLS handshake.
 The client then tells the provider that it's ready.
+In the case of tls-alpn-01, the client needs to do two things:
+  - Configure a TLS listener to support an ALPN extension with the single protocol name "acme-tls/1".
+  - Create a self-signed certificate containing the single requested domain name as the subjectAltName extension, and an "acmeIdentifier" extension containing the SHA-256 digest of the authorization key.
 - The provider may take some time to perform its validation, so the client will periodically poll the provider for status.
 Once the provider is done and the status is good, the client will send a Certificate Signing Request (CSR) for the requested certificate.
 - The provider will create the certificate and send the client a URL it can use to fetch it.
 - The client fetches the new certificate from this URL and should now remove TLS validation configuration.